What friendship is

 StephanieF and Jana: I met you both through Mrs. HRNasty, but you treated me as if I worked with you and we have known each other for years.
 You guys brought food to the hospital for me and kept Mrs. HRNasty company to break up the monotony.
 Even now, we share great times making pasta and smoking cigars.
 Your friendship means a ton and I look forward to sharing time together.

-Doctor Wes: You were the one piece of continuity we had between the breast cancer last year and most recently the lung cancer.
+Doctor Wes: You were the one piece of continuity we had with the breast cancer last year and most recently the lung cancer.
 Mrs. HRNasty absolutely adored you.
 I respect the hell out of you and I hope that you continue to help others the way you cared for the both of us.
 Keep the faith.
-I only do one thing at work and that is evaluate people for potential.
+I only do one thing at work and that evaluates people for potential.
 You are one of the smart ones.
 Stick with it.
-I personally had the utmost confidence in what was happening at the hospital because I knew you would do what ever you could for us professionally and personally.
-I don’t know any doctors / surgeons that offer to help us re-build a deck.
-Protect your hands Brother!
+I personally had the utmost confidence in what was happening at the hospital because I knew you would do whatever you could for us professionally and personally.
+I don’t know any doctors/surgeons that offer to help us re-build a deck.
+Protect your hand’s Brother!
 Looking forward to getting on the motorcycles together.
 Thank you!